PotatoGod123/City-Viewer-BackEnd/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: !-->

+12-23-2020 12:05am Ver: 1.1.1 - Fixed bug happening with flag trigger staying to true so if statement wouldn't allow proper response to be sent

-12-23-2020 11:45pm - Application now has a fully-functional express server, with a GET route for the location resource.
+12-23-2020 11:45pm Ver: 1.1.0- Application now has a fully-functional express server, with a GET route for the location resource.
 When couple of fall backs as to when not desirable inputs happen.